OpShin/opshin/README.md

 #### Example repository

-Check out the [opshin-example]( https://github.com/OpShin/opshin-example) repository for a quick start in setting up a development environment and compiling some sample contracts yourself.
+Check out the [opshin-starter-kit]( https://github.com/OpShin/opshin-starter-kit) repository for a quick start in setting up a development environment and compiling some sample contracts yourself.